nbrlives/nbrlives/README.md

 ### Hi there 👋, i'm Gabriel Nobrega, a new software developer passionate about tecnology and always learning about this incredible world 😆!

 - 🔭 I’m currently working on a personal project, a app for android than will be my portfolio.
-- 🌱 I’m currently learning to develop on android Studio, making 18 apps on Udemy Academy.
+- 🌱 I’m currently learning to develop on API using Spring Boot.
 - 💬 Ask me about C, C++, JAVA, Android, html/css, QMake.
-- 📫 How to reach me: carlosgabrielncs@gmail.com / all social media.
+- 📫 How to reach me: gabriel.nobrega.professional@gmail.com / all social media.
 - 😄 Pronouns: ele / dele.
 - ⚡ Fun fact: I have a youtube channel about games, and a twitch channel studying/programming in live at week days!